swing-xyz/examples/examples/swaps-api-nextjs-solana/README.md

 const rawTx = Uint8Array.from(Buffer.from(txData.data as any, "hex"));
 ```

 Next, we will create a transaction object by deserializing the raw transaction data.
-If it fails as a regular transaction, we attempt to deserialize it as a versioned transaction:
+If it fails as a regular transaction, we attempt to deserialize it as a [Versioned Transaction](https://solana.com/docs/advanced/versions):

 ```typescript
 let transaction: Transaction | VersionedTransaction;